FilimonK-Git/FilimonK-Git/README.md

-# 👋 Hi, I’m Filimon...
+# 👋 Hi, I’m Filimon

-## :page_with_curl: Check out my [Resume - FKiros.pdf](https://github.com/FilimonK-Git/FilimonK-Git/files/10036904/Resume.-.FKiros.pdf)

-> 👀 I’m an environmental engineer who has got a knack for software engineering...
+> 👀 I’m an environmental engineer who has got a knack for software engineering ...

-> 💞️ I’m looking to collaborate on the next super cool software project...
+> 💞️ I’m looking to collaborate on the next super cool software project.
 Love to hear from you filimona.kiros@gmail.com

-> 🌱 I’m currently programming in JavaScript and here are some tech tools I've worked with...
+> 🌱 I’m currently programming in JavaScript and here are some tech tools I use ...

 <div align="center">
      <img src="https://img.shields.io/badge/-ReactJs-61DAFB?logo=react&style=for-the-badge&logoColor=black">